edgio-docs/edgio-docs/src/pages/guides/logs.md

 ### clv (number) {/*clv*/}

-Cache level on which the request was responded or 0 if it was a miss. ??
-What are the other possible numbers ??
+Cache level on which the request was responded or 0 if it was a miss.
+Possible values are 0 - miss, 1 - Level 1 hit (edge), 2 - level 2 hit (global).

 ### stl (number) {/*stl*/}